erickhammersmark/hawks/README.md

 # hawks

+hawks, a system for running an electronic sign on an RGB LED matrix.

 "run_sign" is the main executable.

 Depends on PIL (Python Image Library), which you may need to install via your OS's package manager.  python3-pil